WebAssembly/spec/document/core/appendix/custom.rst

 The section contains a vector of *function branch hints* each representing the branch hints for a single function.

-Each *function function hints* structure consists of
+Each *function branch hints* structure consists of

 * the :ref:`function index <binary-funcidx>` of the function the hints are referring to,
 * a single 0 byte,
 * a vector of *branch hints* for the function.

+Elements of the *function branch hints* vector must appear in increasing function index order, and a function index can appear at most once.

 Each *branch hint* structure consists of